 Kittens should have been desexed by the time they are six months old.
 Not only does it prevent unwanted kittens, but it also reduces or eliminates the risks of cancer, pyometra and bite-wound abscess as well as spraying.

 Most animal shelters and registered breeders desex the cat before he or she goes to their new home, the benefits of this are that you don’t have to organise it yourself, and in many cases, it is at a reduced rate.

 A female cat can come into estrus (heat) as young as three months of age, at which point, she can become pregnant even if her body is not physically mature enough to carry a pregnancy to term.
 Signs of estrus include loud calling, rolling on the ground, raising the tail when touched on the back and assuming a mating position and doing everything in her power to escape.

 Cats and medications

-The cat’s liver only produces a minute amount of UDP-glucuronosyltransferase 1-6 (UGT1A6), an enzyme which detoxifies plant-based toxins (phytoalexins) by a process called glucuronidation.
+The cat’s liver only produces a minute amount of UDP-glucuronosyltransferase 1-6 (UGT1A6), an enzyme that detoxifies plant-based toxins (phytoalexins) by a process called glucuronidation.
 This makes many over the counter and prescription medications toxic to cats.
 Common toxicities include antidepressants, over-the-counter painkillers (ibuprofen, paracetamol).